 8. Find Common Ground

-Finding common ground means searching for ideas, interests, and beliefs that are shared between opposing parties and using this to open the lines of communication for further negotiation.
+Finding common ground means searching for ideas, interests, and beliefs shared by both opposing parties and using this to open the lines of communication for further negotiation.

 This sounds easy but is actually quite challenging to put to practice.
 If it were this easy, there would be no reports of conflict between people, corporations, and nations.